mrchimp/core/README.markdown

 var\_dump()s $var between PRE tags.
 If $name is specified it will be written out first.
 Sometimes handy if you're using write() a lot.

-writeArrayNicely(array $array, int $depth=1, bool $recurse=true)
+writeArrayNicely(array $array, bool $recurse=true)
 ----------------------------------------------------------------

 Takes an array and writes it in nested divs with greyscale backgrounds representing the depth within the array.
-Works with n-dimension arrays. $depth and $recurse should not be set manually.
-They're for when the function calls itself, which it does, recursively.
-If an array contains a reference to itself or something weird like that then it will get stuck.
-There's a hack in to make it work with $\_GLOBALS but this could be fixed to prevent any recursive failure.
+Works with n-dimension arrays.
+Set $recurse to false to prevent it writing out the contents of arrays within the array.
+This is to prevent an infinite loop if the arraycontains a reference to itself or something weird like that.
+There's a hack to prevent this happening when writing out $\_GLOBALS but this could be fixed to prevent this happening with any array.

 startTimer()